adrijere/adrijere/README.md

 I often work remotely and know how to work with a remote team!
 When I'm not pushing commits or debugging some Promises, I'm probably making coffee.

-I worked with VueJS, Rails, Golang during my previous experiences.
+I worked with VueJS, Rails and Golang during my previous experiences.
-I'm now focusing on React, NextJS, NestJS.
+I'm now focusing on React, NextJS, NestJS, Python.

-🌱 Currently, I'm learning Golang.
+🌱 Currently, I'm learning Python.

 📫 Reach me directly on my [Twitter](https://twitter.com/MPefi).